Canadian Broadcasting Corporation: Personalities

-Notable CBC alumni have included future Governors General of Canada Jeanne Sauvé, Adrienne Clarkson, and Michaëlle Jean, as well as future Quebec premier René Lévesque.
+CBC alumni have included future Governors General of Canada Jeanne Sauvé, Adrienne Clarkson, Michaëlle Jean, and Mary Simon as well as Quebec premier René Lévesque.

-Knowlton Nash, whose career at the CBC spanned the years between 1965 and 1992, was a beloved and trusted news anchor for the news programme The National.
+Knowlton Nash, whose career at the CBC spanned the years between 1965 and 1992, was a news anchor for the news programme The National.
 Peter Mansbridge then took over the reins at the premiere Canadian news broadcast until July 1, 2017.
 For a time Mansbridge shared the anchor position with Wendy Mesley, who was forced to retire after a 38-year career under a cloud for inappropriate use of language in two closed editorial meetings.

-A staple in Canadian living rooms since 1952 is the weekly Saturday night broadcast Hockey Night in Canada.
-Personalities like Foster Hewitt, Dick Irvin, Harry Neale were amongst the light-blue jacketed commentators of the 20th century.
-Ron MacLean and Don Cherry were famous for their commentary in during the second intermission Coach's Corner until a Cherry was fired for remarks during broadcast on Remembrance Day 2019 that were widely condemned as anti-immigrant.
+Since 1952, CBC has produced the weekly Saturday night broadcast Hockey Night in Canada.
+Personalities like Foster Hewitt, Dick Irvin Jr., Harry Neale were amongst the light-blue jacketed commentators of the 20th century.
+Ron MacLean and Don Cherry were famous for their commentary during the first intermission Coach's Corner until Cherry was fired for remarks during broadcast on Remembrance Day 2019 that were widely condemned as anti-immigrant.